Introduction

 Common Skin Disease

 There is another great skin problem within Dachshunds – skin tumors.
 General skin tumors in the breed include apocrine gland tumors, affecting the anal sac.
-As a rule, malignant skin tumors are fatal, and a surgery can only give your dog some time.
-Benign tumors (lipomas) often occur in the Dachshunds, and these dogs are susceptible to a rare type of this tumor known as diffuse lipomatosis.
+As a rule, malignant skin tumors are fatal, and surgery can only give to your dog sometimes.
+Benign tumors (lipomas) often occur in Dachshunds, and these dogs are susceptible to a rare type of this tumor known as diffuse lipomatosis.

 Hormone Related Skin Problems